Reydeuss/competitive-programming-submissions/README.md

 ## Can I Use These Solutions?

-Yes!
-All solutions in this repository are open-source under the [MIT License](https://opensource.org/license/mit).
-Feel free to use them as references for your learning.
-However, I urge you to solve the problems on your own first before looking at any solution.
-Doing so will maximize the learning experience.
+You are free to use these solutions in contests without attribution.
+If you redistribute them in other contexts (projects, tutorials, publications), please credit the original author.

 ## Disclaimers